basakozsoy/data-scraping-analysis/README.md

 # Data Scraping Analysis

 ## Overview
 This project is designed to scrape data from Trendyol to analyze top sellers' review information with a given URL.
 The data collected includes various details about products, reviews, and sellers, providing a comprehensive dataset for further analysis.

 ## Features
 - **Product Information:** Includes product prices and ratings.
 - **Review Information:** Captures total rating counts, star ratings and their respective counts, text and images of reviews, and review dates.
 - **Seller Information:** Collects details about the sellers.

+It is possible to add more information by inspecting the website and the contents in HTML.
+However, additional information hasn't been included in the current implementation since it wasn't required.

 ## Implementation
 The project was initially implemented using a Colab notebook, but this method has become outdated.
 A local script is now available, which utilizes parallel processing for improved performance.
 The local script is in the form of an IPython Notebook (.ipynb) file.